ard86/moveittutorial/README.md

 ## 🧰 Installation: Pre-reqs

 ### 1. Prepare the VM (Skip if Linux User)
-- [] Rent a GPU on vast.ai: pick a Linux vm that is within your budget.
+- [ ] Rent a GPU on vast.ai: pick a Linux vm that is within your budget.
-- [] Connect using SSH from your computer: copy your public key, which you can get in your terminal, into your VM's ~/.ssh/authorized_keys in the VM's konsole.
+- [ ] Connect using SSH from your computer: copy your public key, which you can get in your terminal, into your VM's ~/.ssh/authorized_keys in the VM's konsole.

 ### 2. Install ROS2 Humble OR Rolling
-Install ROS 2 Humble on Ubuntu 22.04, or Rolling on Ubuntu 24.04, depending on your ROS development goals.
+<u> [Install ROS 2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)</u> on Ubuntu 22.04, or Rolling on Ubuntu 24.04, depending on your ROS development goals.

 | Platform       | Ubuntu Version | ROS 2 Version to Use     | Advantage                          |
 |----------------|----------------|---------------------------|--------------------------------|